-- (a) Members shall report to the Charity in accordance with the Global Reporting Initiative (GRI) NGO Sector Supplement Guidelines or such other reporting standards as shall be adopted from time to time by the Trustees.
-Such reports (the Accountability Reports) shall be delivered by the Members to the Secretariat according to the timeframes directed by the Board and notified to the Members. - (b) Members shall submit their Accountability Reports to the Secretariat as soon as practicable after its publication and in any event no later than twelve months after the end of their financial year.
+- (a) Members shall report to the Charity in accordance with the 12 accountability commitments that stem from the Global Standard for CSO Accountability or such other reporting standards as shall be adopted from time to time by the Trustees.
+Such reports (the Accountability Reports) shall be delivered by the Members to the Secretariat according to the timeframes directed by the Board and notified to the Members. - (b) Members shall submit their Accountability Reports to the Secretariat as soon as practicable after its publication and in any event no later than six months after the end of their financial year which is in line with best practice.